 - Participants must demonstrate how they can achieve economic growth through participating in the project.
 The project should expect to generate further growth to the Maltese economy (e.g. economic activity increase, employment growth and generation of new knowledge).

 - When a cash grant has been applied for, participants must not begin work on their project before formal approval from the Corporation.

 - There must be at least one SME in your consortium if your project includes organisations outside of the European Union or European Economic Area.

-- If there are research or knowledge organisations in your consortium, they should be responsible for at least 10% of the eligible project costs.
+- If there are research or knowledge organisations participating as collaborative partners in your consortium, they should be responsible for at least 10% of the eligible project costs.
 They must also have the right to publish their own research results.